adityasolanki205/German-Credit-Using-Flask/README.md

 1. **Cloud account Setup**: First we will have to setup free google cloud account which can be done [here](https://cloud.google.com/free).

 2. **Creating a Google Compute instance**: Now we have to create a Compute Engine Instance to deploy the app.
 To do that we will use **n1-standard-8** as it has larger processing power.
 For Boot Disk we will select **Ubuntu 18.04 LTS**.
 Also tick on the Allow Http traffic label to send/receive requests.
-At last create the instance.
+At last click on create button.

 ![](images/compute_instance.gif)